CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Experimental Validation

-This layered interpretation clarifies that portability in cybersecurity AI decomposes into at least two separable components: (i) schema stability, which CSTS directly enforces, and (ii) semantic feature stability under domain shift, which remains an open modeling challenge.
-By stabilizing the representational boundary, CSTS enables more precise diagnosis of cross-environment degradation mechanisms, separating ingestion-level fragility from distributional modeling effects.
+This layered interpretation clarifies that portability in cybersecurity AI decomposes into at least two separable components: (i) representational stability, which CSTS directly enforces, and (ii) semantic feature stability under domain shift, which remains an open modeling challenge.
+By stabilizing the representational boundary, CSTS enables more precise diagnosis of cross-environment degradation mechanisms and separates ingestion-level fragility from distributional modeling effects.